NealRame/nr-audio-lib/doc/id3v2.4.0.md

 The extended header contains information that can provide further insight in the structure of the tag, but is not vital to the correct parsing of the tag information; hence the extended header is optional.

     extended_header_size        4 * %0xxxxxxx
     number_of_flag_bytes        $01
     extended_flags              $xx

-Where the `Extended header size` is the size of the whole extended header, stored as a 32 bits synchsafe integer.
+Where the `extended_header_size` is the size of the whole extended header, stored as a 32 bits synchsafe integer.
 An extended header can thus never have a size of fewer than six bytes.

 The extended flags field, with its size described by `number_of_flag_bytes`, is defined as: